Skip to content

 ROS2 Service Interface

-The agents can be triggered by ROS2 services:
+The services can be triggered by ROS2 services:

 Dive Deeper: Tools and Integration